La Maison du Gruyère

 Meet La Maison du Gruyère

 La Maison de Gruyère, which means 'The home of Gruyère', is a cheese factory and show dairy where 'Le Gruyère AOP' is made.
 It’s named after the district La Gruyère in the canton of Fribourg, not to be confused with the medieval town of Gruyères with an 's'.
 The production of cheese in this region can be traced back to the 12th century.
-Back then, local inhabitants already turned their herds’ milk into cheese, which was sold even in France and Italy.
+Local inhabitants already turned their herds’ milk into cheese, which was sold even in France and Italy.
 Knowledge and techniques improved over the centuries.
 The Gruyère cheese was granted the AOP label in 2011, which stands for 'Protected Designation of Origin' and ensures the protection of goods and their origin.
 Ever since, it’s called 'Le Gruyère AOP'.

 This is what a visit to La Maison du Gruyère looks like